philrz/super/docs/tutorials/super-for-jq.md

 ```
 and we can see that the date fields are correctly typed as type `time`!

+{{% tip "Note" %}}

-> Note that we sorted the output values here using the [sort operator](../language/operators/sort.md)
+We sorted the output values here using the [`sort` operator](../language/operators/sort.md)
-> to produce a consistent output order since aggregations can be run in parallel
+to produce a consistent output order since aggregations can be run in parallel
-> to achieve scale and do not guarantee their output order.
+to achieve scale and do not guarantee their output order.

+{{% /tip %}}

 ## Putting It All Together

 Instead of running each step above into a temporary file, we can
 put all the transformations together in a single
-Zed pipeline, where the Zed source text might look like this:
+pipeline, where the full query text might look like this:
 ```
 over this                      // traverse the array of objects
 | len(this) != 0               // skip empty objects